 Overview

-The Ivy API uses API keys to authenticate requests.
-You can view and manage your API key in the Ivy Dashboard.
-You can request access to the Ivy Dashboard by contacting our support team.
+The Ivy API uses API Keys to authenticate requests.
+You can view and manage your API Key in the Ivy Dashboard.
+To request access to the Ivy Dashboard, please contact our support team.

 API Keys

-Ivy authenticates your API requests using your account’s API key.
-Use your API key by setting it in the X-Ivy-Api-Key header of each request to the Ivy API.
+Ivy authenticates your API requests using your account’s API Key.
+To authenticate each request to the Ivy API, set your API Key in the X-Ivy-Api-Key header.

-You can use the Ivy Dashboard to roll the API key.
-If you’re setting up Ivy through a third party platform (3PP), copy and paste your API key in live mode to begin processing payments.
+You can use the Ivy Dashboard to rotate your API Key.
+If you’re setting up Ivy through a Third-Party Platform (3PP), copy and paste your API Key in live mode to begin processing payments.

 TypeBase URLWhen to UseHow to Use

 Sandboxhttps://api.sand.getivy.deUse this mode as you build your app.
-In Sandbox mode, payments will not be processed.Integrate Ivy as you would do in Production Mode.
+In Sandbox Mode, payments will not be processed.Integrate Ivy as you would in Production Mode.
 You will automatically be redirected to test payment flows.

 Productionhttps://api.getivy.deUse this mode when you’re ready to launch the checkout.
-In Production mode, payments will be processed.Use valid bank accounts.
-Use actual payment authorisations and payment flows.
+In Production Mode, payments will be processed.Use valid bank accounts.
+Use actual payment authorizations and payment flows.

-By generating a new API Key, all formerly generated API Keys will be revoked
+By generating a new API Key, all previously generated API Keys will be revoked

 Code Example